takumayumi/e-VENT/README.txt

+# e-VENT

+e-VENT is a simple Java application and was developed to help events specialists for event management and/or event planning.
+This is our final project in Programming Applications subject in Saint Louis University, Baguio City.

+## Installation

 To run this program, please import the SQL database to a wamp server.

 1. Run WAMP Server.
 If you don't have such program then install.